Federal Government May Tighten Restrictions On Service Animals On Planes

 The proposed change would allow airlines to require a wide range of forms from passengers with service animals.
 For example, the passenger would have to attest that the animal is in good health and has good behavior and training.
 They'd also need to fill out a form saying the animal can avoid relieving itself during the flight, or do so in a way that is sanitary.

 The sheer amount of paperwork is troubling to Mathis, who says it could be a barrier to people getting on a plane with their service animal.
-"While [the documents] may seem reasonable on their face, I think that, you know, the cumulative effect of making people a test to all these things is likely to scare some people off."
+"While [the documents] may seem reasonable on their face, I think that, you know, the cumulative effect of making people attest to all these things is likely to scare some people off."

 The changes were prompted by an increase in complaints about animals.
-For example, according to the text of the proposal, U.S. and foreign airlines received 3,065 service animal complaints from passengers in 2018, compared to 719 in 2013.
+For example, according to the text of the proposal, U.S. and foreign airlines received 3,065 service animal complaints from passengers in 2018, compared with 719 in 2013.

 "Passengers have attempted to fly with many different unusual species of animals, such as a peacock, ducks, turkeys, pigs, iguanas, and various other types of animals as emotional support or service animals, causing confusion for airline employees and additional scrutiny for service animal users," the proposal reads.